The Great Mosque of Córdoba: La Mezquita

 The belfry also affords a perfect view of the Mosque and the Christian cathedral that emerges out of its centre as a single unit.
 There is no other building like it in the world, a Great Mosque and a Cathedral, in effect two different buildings representing two major religions, sharing the same space.
 The image is a wonderful and serendipitous architectural metaphor for the tensions between Christians and Muslims in Spain, with each temple throwing into relief the mentality of its creators.
 The Mosque is low slung, seeming to hug the ground, conveying architecturally the humility before God that the term "Muslim" means: one who surrenders to the will of Allah.
 On the other hand, the cathedral (an addition of the 1520s, Gothic on the outside, Renaissance inside) rises upwards, its flying buttresses solidly anchored on the roof of the Mosque.

 The irony of this is that the mathematics that made possible the technology to build soaring cathedrals (e.g. of Medieval Europe) passed through al-Andalus, and quite likely through Córdoba itself.
-Still, there is an ironic reversal to this: although the Christians appropriated the Mosque, local worshippers attending Mass commonly say Voy a la Mezquita a oír misa (I’m going to the Mosque to hear mass) rather than to the Cathedral or Church!
+Still, there is an ironic reversal to this: although the Christians appropriated the Mosque, you can still hear local worshippers attending Mass say Voy a la Mezquita a oír misa (I’m going to the Mosque to hear mass) rather than to the Cathedral or Church!

 Great Mosque and Christian Cathedral from the belfry.
 Courtesy of UW Digital Collections/Casselman Archive